plaid/quickstart/README.md

 #### Running

-Once started with one of the commands below, the quickstart will be running on http://localhost:8000
+Once started with one of the commands below, the quickstart will be running on http://localhost:8000 for the backend and http://localhost:3000 for the frontend

 ##### Node